-System operation fees refer to fees levied by AEMO.
+System operation fees are levied by AEMO.
 Most other jurisdictions have considered these fees as an avoided cost to retailers because they are levied on the quantity of electricity traded on the wholesale market.
-We have some reservations about whether these fees can truly be considered an avoided cost, because AEMO's costs are independent of the amount of electricity traded through the wholesale market there will not be an avoided cost to retailers in aggregate.
-In any case, the ESC does not consider such benefits to be sufficiently material to take into account, since they amount to less than 0.1 c/kWh (SKM-MMA 2011, 3).
+The Commission has some reservations about whether these fees can truly be considered an avoided cost, because since AEMO's costs are independent of the amount of electricity traded through the wholesale market there will not be an avoided cost to retailers in aggregate.
+In any case, the Commission does not consider these benefits to be sufficiently material to take into account, since they amount to less than 0.1 c/kWh (SKM-MMA 2011, 3).
 Specifically, they have been estimated at between 0.035 and 0.050 c/kWh (SKM-MMA 2013, 11).